davidwashere/damv/README.md

 Available Commands:
-  help        Help about any command prefix      Adds prefix to files in current directory seq         Renames files with a base name + sequence number subdir      Moves files in subdirs to current dir while prefixing subdir to filename
+  help        Help about any command prefix      Adds prefix to files seq         Renames files with a base name + sequence number subdir      Moves files in subdirs to current dir prepending subdir to filename

 Flags:
   -h, --help   help for damv